miteva-h/dreamescape-backend/README.md

 # Dream Escape
 The main idea of this project is to make the online booking more accessible to the users.
-It can be perceived as a travel agency that offers the possibility of renting elite villas.
+It can be perceived as an online travel agency that offers the possibility of renting elite villas.

 There are two roles: Admin, User.